-Based on the community consultation outcomes, it is suggested that dogs be prohibited at all times on Lot 124 Timely Hostess Mews.
+Based on the community consultation outcomes, it is suggested that there be restrictions placed on the exercise of dogs on Lot 124 Timely Hostess Mews.
 It is recommended that Council make a decision on this at the time that it considers the proposed submissions regarding the Animal Local Law determination.
-If, following consideration of the submissions it is resolved to allow horses, then the process can occur to allow for a decision on prohibiting dogs.
-However, if it is resolved not to allow horses, the prohibition of dogs will not be required.
+If, following consideration of the submissions it is resolved to allow horses, then the process can occur to allow for a decision on restrictions on dogs.
+However, if it is resolved not to allow horses, the restrictions on dogs may not be required.